ticoaisha/design_and_compare_architectural_styles/readme.md

 # Designing and Comparing Architectural Styles

-To illustrate architectural characteristics, advantages, and disadvantages of three architectural styles, we will focus on an e-commerce application.
+To illustrate architectural characteristics, advantages, and disadvantages of different architectural styles, we will focus on an e-commerce application.
 Let's discuss a monolithic architecture first.

 ## Monolithic architecture

 ![Monolithic architecture](/images/1_monolithic_architecture.png)

-The above illustrated monolithic architecture for e-commerece highlights the following **core functionalities:**
+The above illustrated monolithic architecture for an e-commerece highlights the following **core functionalities:**
 * User registration and management, that includes user sign-up and login with authentication (via email and password); profile management: update user details, view past orders, etc.; user roles (customer, admin).
-* Product catalog, that includes viewinf products with details such as name, description, price, and category; searching and filtering products by categories, price range, and keywords; admin functionality to add, update, or remove products.
+* Product catalog, that includes view products information with details, such as name, description, price, and category; searching and filtering products by categories, price range, and keywords; admin functionality to add, update, or remove products.
-* Shopping cart, that includes adding / removing products to / from a shopping cart; updating the quantity of products; calculating the total cost including taxes, shipping, etc.
+* Shopping cart, that includes adding / removing products to / from a shopping cart; updating the quantity of the products; calculating the total cost including taxes, shipping, etc.
 * Order processing, that includes checkout process (capture shipping information and payment details); order confirmation and status tracking; payment integration.

 High-level architecture diagram is represented by the following **layers:**
-* **UI layer (web UI / front-end)** built with technologies, like HTML/CSS, JavaScript, or a front-end framework (React, Angular etc.).
+* **UI layer (web UI / front-end)** built with technologies, like HTML / CSS, JavaScript, or a front-end framework (React, Angular etc.).
 This layer handles user interactions, forms, navigation, etc.
 * **Business logic / back-end layer (application server)** built with Node.js, Python (Django/Flask), or another web framework.
 This layer handles business logic: user authentication, cart operations, product management, etc., as well as APIs for data fetching and processing.
 * **Data interface layer (database)** could be a relational database (e.g., PostgreSQL, MySQL) or a NoSQL database (e.g., MongoDB).
 It stores user information, products, orders, cart data, etc.